Dominic-Emond/epic-soen341projectF2023/README.md

 ## Team Members and Roles
 Asim Rahman: Frontend, implementation of HTML, CSS and JS on the user interface <br /><br />
-Gianluca Girardi: Second year Sofware Engineering (BEng) at Concordia univeristy.
+Gianluca Girardi: Second year student in the program of Sofware Engineering (BEng) at Concordia univeristy.
 Knowledge in Java, Data Structures, System hardware, Javascript, php, HTML & CSS.
 Will be responsible for the user interface, implementation of HTML, CSS and JS on the front end. <br /><br />
 Steven Pong: Backend: Database  <br /><br />
 Ayoud Kchaou: Backend <br /><br />
 Dominic Emond: Database <br /><br />